Cromwell tank: World War II

 The Cromwell tank entered front-line service with the Allied invasion of Normandy in June 1944.
 Cromwells landed with the following forces on D+1.
 They saw extensive action with the British Army, forming part of the 6th Airborne Division, 7th Armoured Division, 11th Armoured Division, Guards Armoured Division, and 1st (Polish) Armoured Division.
-The tank was also used by the 1st (Czechoslovakian) Independent Armoured Brigade Group as part of the First Canadian Army in Dunkirk.
+The tank was also used by the 1st (Czechoslovak) Independent Armoured Brigade Group as part of the First Canadian Army in Dunkirk.